top of page

 More about my background

 Born in Oporto, Portugal, in 1983, I first studied Psychology and worked as a trainer and human resources consultant for 5 years.
 In 2009, I moved to Lisbon to coordinate a 4-year project on gender equality in schools, as well as the cultural programme of the Center for Cultural and Feminist Intervention.
-Concurrently, I studied Feminist Studies in Coimbra until 2011, when I commenced a Master's in Philosophy, focusing on the relationship between cinema and politics.
-In September 2012, I undertook a research stay at the Sorbonne University in Paris, as part of the MA in Philosophy.
+I simultaneously pursued Feminist Studies in Coimbra until 2011, when I began a Master's in Philosophy, specialising in the relationship between cinema and politics.
+Between September an December 2012, as part of my MA thesis, titled "Agnès Varda and Jacques Rancière in the Gap Between Cinema and Politics," I completed a research stay at Sorbonne University in Paris.
 During this time, I also attended Cinema Studies classes at Paris VII and began making videos, inspired by Rancière's 'emancipated spectator' approach and its questioning of the artist-spectator duality.
-In 2013, I was awarded an FCT scholarship to pursue a PhD in Artistic Studies at FCSH - NOVA University of Lisbon, researching the role of rhythm and its analysis in the arts, in relation to social organisation.
-I presented my PhD thesis, titled "Vital Rhythm and the Gesture of Crossing: The Survivals of Ekstasis in Cinema", in January 2021.
-As part of this research, I conducted fieldwork in the Andes and participated in projects at the National Arts University of Buenos Aires.
+In 2013, I was awarded an FCT scholarship to pursue a PhD in Artistic Studies at FCSH-NOVA University Lisbon, researching the role of rhythm and its analysis in the arts in relation to social organisation.
+I presented my PhD thesis in January 2021.
+As part of this research, I conducted fieldwork in the Andean region of Argentina and Bolivia and participated in projects at the National Arts University of Buenos Aires.